Liyaqatlone/delta-student/README.md

 # delta-student
     This is a git and github class

+#Teacher
+    Shradakhapra